 The strong momentum in the watch and earwear categories led to the highest ever first-quarter shipments of wearables in India, an IDC report said on Thursday.

-Watches grew 463.8 per cent (YoY) in Q1 to become the fastest-growing category in wearables, replacing earwear which also maintains a triple-digit growth in the first quarter.
+Watches grew 463.8 percent (YoY) in Q1 to become the fastest-growing category in wearables, replacing earwear which also maintained a triple-digit growth in the first quarter.

 “From style to health monitoring, the wearables have now become one of the most sophisticated devices in recent times.
 The category is witnessing a constant shift in the competitive landscape with new players entering the segment,” said Jaipal Singh, Associate Research Manager, Client Devices, IDC India said.

 However, shipments for overall wearables fell by 24.9 percent sequentially in Q1, owing primarily to a drop in earwear shipments.
-This decline can be primarily attributed to the leftover inventory with channel partners as it restricted the fresh buying in this quarter.
+This decline can be primarily attributed to the leftover inventory with channel partners, which restricted the fresh buying in this quarter.

 “The ongoing consumer enthusiasm for earwear devices demonstrates the category’s healthy appetite.
 Vendors are trying to capitalize on the ride with low and mid-priced devices.
 This is not only helping lower the category’s ASP but also adding improved features to acquire new users,” said Anisha Dumbre, Market Analyst, IDC India.

 A total of 1.4 million watches were shipped in Q1.
-Noise continued to lead the category with a 26.7 per cent share, followed by BoAt with a 21.9 per cent.
+The noise continued to lead the category with a 26.7 percent share, followed by BoAt with 21.9 per cent.